 The drug-like high experienced in excessive television use can trigger these urges to continue the behavior once a person tries to cut down on the habit.

-Binge-watching TV becomes an addiction when a person finds that they need to continually increase time spent in front of the screen to achieve the same positive effects as when they first engaged in problematic viewing behaviors.
+Binge-watching TV becomes an addiction when a person finds that they need to continually increase the time spent in front of the screen to achieve the same positive effects as when they first engaged in problematic viewing behaviors.

-Another telltale sign of a full-blown addiction to television is when an individual struggles to control how much time is spent on viewing television to the point of suffering from physical and mental health problems.
+Another telltale sign of a full-blown addiction to television is when individual struggles to control how much time is spent on viewing television to the point of suffering from physical and mental health problems.
 These negative repercussions are also seen in other forms of addiction such as substance and alcohol abuse.